Keshav-Bansal05/Tank-Battle-LAN-Multiplayer/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the project's MIT License.

-Thank you for contributing to Tank Battle Simulation!
+Thank you for contributing to Tank Battle LAN Multiplayer!

 ---